dcwq/monitor/readme.md

-# CronitorClone UI
+# Cronitorex UI

-A simple PHP application to display CronitorClone logs in a user-friendly interface.
+A simple PHP application to display Cronitorex logs in a user-friendly interface.

 ## Requirements